tcallred/tcallred.github.io/content/posts/fp_in_cpp.md

 Here we use the `auto` keyword to infer the type because lambda types in C++ are a little complicated.

-Under the hood, lambda’s compile down to a **functor** which is an object whose class has overridden the `()` operator.
+Under the hood, lambdas compile down to a **functor** which is an object whose class has overridden the `()` operator.
 In other words, it’s an object that that can be called like a function.

 When capturing identifiers from the surrounding lexical scope, it’s important to take **move semantics** into account (I.e. deciding whether the lambda takes ownership of the memory of the captured identifier or simply receives a copy or reference).
 Lambdas will be especially useful when using functions that take other functions as an argument.